 However, recent years have seen them increasingly embrace the recycled shoes brand tag.

-They make recycled sneakers and sustainable running shoes for men and women, as well as sandals, slip-ons, hiking shoes, and slippers.
+They make recycled sneakers and sustainable running shoes for men, women, and kids, as well as sandals, slip-ons, flats, hiking shoes, and slippers.

 Materials:

-For recycled running shoes, Allbirds combines natural materials like wool or TENCEL Lyocell with recycled plastic bottle laces and bio-based TPU eyelets.
+For recycled running shoes, Allbirds combines natural materials like wool or FSC-certified TENCEL™ lyocell fabric with recycled plastic bottle laces and bio-based TPU eyelets.

 The cushion and support are thanks to castor bean oil and Proforest-certified Brazilian sugarcane SweetFoam, the world’s first carbon-negative green EVA.

-Their ethical slippers are made from recycled wool, recycled polyester, and natural rubber.
+Their slippers are made from recycled wool, recycled polyester, and natural rubber.

 Supply chain & labor practices: